Hate your job? Can’t bear the idea of countless decades doing the same unfulfilling work? Dreaming of a lottery win so you can chuck it all in?

 And believe us, you’re not alone.
 At Shillington, the desire to change careers is one of the main reasons people sign up to our graphic design courses, so we know a fair bit about the subject.
 In this article, we look at five things that typically hold people back from making a career change and how to overcome them.

 "I won't be good enough.
 People will laugh at me.
 I’ll fail."

 Whether you’re young or old, everyone has that little voice in their head.
-It’s perfectly natural to have doubts and anxieties; they’re what stop us from doing really stupid things, like playing on the train tracks or driving without a seatbelt.
-But in matters like this, where there’s no actual threat to life and limb, you just need to ignore them.
+It’s perfectly natural to have doubts and anxieties; they’re what stop us from doing foolish things, like playing on the train tracks or driving without a seatbelt.
+But in matters like this, where there’s no actual threat to life and limb, you need to ignore them.

 Yes, changing careers is going to be tough, but let's face it, so is anything worthwhile.
 And while nothing in life is guaranteed, people who have a real passion for something, and follow it with all their heart, rarely fail.
-In fact, they usually turn out to be the most successful ones.
+They usually turn out to be the most successful ones.

-It's also important to think about what might happen if you don't retrain.
-We only have one life: do you really want to reach the end and realise you’ve wasted it?
+It's also essential to think about what might happen if you don't retrain.
+We only have one life: do you want to reach the end and realise you’ve wasted it?
 Now that’s something you should really be afraid of!

 "The job I'd really like pays less than my current role.
 How will I cope?"

 Indeed, if you’ve had a good income for a long time, it can be scary to say goodbye to it.
 But it’s a question of priorities.
 The idea that “money doesn’t buy happiness” may be a cliche, but it's a cliche for a reason.